 (b) a limited guardian of the person in whom are vested functions that are conferred on a representative by sections 97UD and 97XD.

-(3) The revocation of an order by operation of subsection (2) does not affect anything done in good faith by the representative concerned before he or she received notice of the revocation.
+(3) The revocation of an order by operation of subsection (2) does not affect anything done in good faith by the representative concerned before the representative received notice of the revocation.

 (4) In this section and in section 97WU the expressions guardianship order, plenary guardian and limited guardian have the same meanings as they have in the Guardianship and Administration Act 1990.

 [Section 97WS inserted: No. 20 of 2002 s.
-4.]
+4; amended: No. 30 of 2021 s.
+77(13).]

 97WT.
 Registrar to notify Public Advocate of applications and orders for approval of representative